All winning political campaigns share three things in common. They are easy to remember because each of these elements begins with the letter M.

 You will need to budget your time stringently, usually by the hour but sometimes down to the precise minute.

-The two most important things you must focus your time on if you’re serious about winning is the time you are communicating directly to the voters and the time you are asking for money.
+The two most important tasks for candidates to spend their time on (if you’re serious about winning that is) is on communicating directly with the voters and on raising money.

 Those two activities should take up more than 70% of your time.